Jewish Museum (Manhattan): Management

 Under Joan Rosenbaum's leadership the museum's collection grew to 26,000 objects, its endowment to more than $92 million and its annual operating budget to $15 million from $1 million in 1981.
 Rosenbaum chose to emphasize the Jewish side of the museum's identity, creating the permanent exhibition "Culture and Continuity: The Jewish Journey," while also mounting shows of modern Jewish artists such as Chaïm Soutine and contemporary artists such as Maira Kalman.
 In 2013, the museum's board chose Claudia Gould, former director of the Institute of Contemporary Art, Philadelphia, as its new director.

 In 2015 Kelly Taxter was named one of the top 25 female curators in the world by Artnet.

-In 2012 Claudia Gould hired Jens Hoffmann Deputy Director, Exhibitions and Public Programs.
-In December 2017, the Jewish Museum suspended Jens Hoffmann following multiple allegations of sexual harassment by staff members.
-Several institutions, including the Honolulu Biennial, the Museum of Contemporary Art Detroit, the Kadist Art Foundation, and the Indianapolis Museum of Contemporary Art, subsequently cut ties or suspended their collaborations with him.
-After reviewing the allegations, the Jewish Museum terminated Hoffmann on December 17, 2017.
-Hoffmann denied acting in a knowingly inappropriate or harassing manner.
+In 2012 Claudia Gould hired Jens Hoffmann as Deputy Director, Exhibitions and Public Programs.
+In December 2017, the Jewish Museum suspended and later fired Hoffmann after several sexual-assault allegations were made against him.